njoanc/JeannedArc-Frontend-HTMLCSS/README.md

 1. Enhance the table's structure by adding a header row and a footer row.
 2. Incorporate accessibility features by providing appropriate table headers and using semantic HTML tags.

+Assignment: HTML Forms

+Task Description:
+The objective of this assignment is to provide hands-on experience in creating HTML forms.
+You will practice implementing various form elements, attributes, and validation techniques to enhance user interaction and data submission.
+You will be required to create an HTML file that incorporates these concepts and submit it on GitHub.
+You will then share the GitHub repository link via Microsoft Teams.

+Instructions:

+Step 1: Set Up Your GitHub Repository

+1. Create a new GitHub repository for this assignment.
+2. Give the repository a descriptive name, such as "AZ-Frontend-HTMLCSS"

+Step 2: Create an HTML File

+1. Create a new HTML file named "forms.html" in your local development environment.
+2. Open the HTML file in a text editor or an integrated development environment (IDE).

+Step 3: Implement the Required Tasks
+You need to complete the following tasks within the HTML file:

+Task 1: Form Basics

+1. Within the `<body>` tag, create a `<form>`` that collects basic user information, such as name, email address, and age.
+2. Implement appropriate form fields for each piece of information (text input for name and email, and number input for age).
+3. Use the appropriate HTML attributes to ensure that the form fields are required and have proper labels.

+Task 2: Input Types

+1. Include input fields for phone number, date of birth (use the date input type), and a dropdown menu for the user's country of residence.
+2. Ensure that the phone number input accepts only numbers, the date of birth is displayed in a user-friendly format, and the country dropdown menu contains a list of different countries.

+Task 3: Radio Buttons and Checkboxes

+1. Create a new form section to collect information about the user's interests.
+2. Include radio buttons for gender selection (Male, Female, Other) and checkboxes for the user to select multiple hobbies (e.g., Reading, Sports, Music, Travel, etc.).

+Task 4: Text Area and Submit Button

+1. Add a text area to the form, allowing users to enter additional comments or feedback.
+2. Include a "Submit" button that, when clicked, should trigger form submission.

+Task 5: Form Validation

+1. Implement form validation using HTML5 attributes to ensure that all required fields are filled out correctly before submission.
+2. Display appropriate error messages for any validation issues encountered during form submission.

+Task 6: Styling

+1. Apply CSS to style the form and make it visually appealing.
+2. Use CSS to create hover effects for form elements and ensure proper alignment of form fields.
 Step 4: Commit and Push to GitHub

 1. Add the modified HTML file to your local Git repository.